9.4.1.10 Overview of the AoS scheme

 Summary

 Certain visa applicants are required to obtain an AoS as part of their visa conditions.
-The AoS is a legally binding commitment by an Australian resident (the assurer) to:
+The AoS is a legally binding commitment made by an individual, corporation or unincorporated body (the assurer) to:

-A single AoS can be provided by up to 3 assurers.
+A single AoS can be provided by up to 3 assurers in cases of individuals providing an AoS.
 Where 2 or 3 assurers provide the AoS, this is called a joint AoS.
 Under a joint AoS, all the assurers sign the AoS, and are held equally liable for any social security debts that arise as a result of the AoS.
+Only one corporation or unincorporated body can act as an assurer for an assuree.

 Types of AoS